 Florida Boating Accidents by the Numbers

-Moreover, a recent report by the Florida Fish and Wildlife Conservation Commission found three important points:
+Moreover, a 2019 report by the Florida Fish and Wildlife Conservation Commission found three important points:

-- 10 counties were responsible for 61% of the reportable boating accidents in Florida in 2019.
+- 10 counties were responsible for 61% of the reportable boating accidents in Florida.

 - South Florida is over-represented in the top-10 boating accident list, with Broward, Palm Beach, Miami-Dade, and Monroe counties ranked seventh, third, second, and first respectively.